-The disagreement over salt versus chlorine pools has been going on for quite some time, and there are advantages and disadvantages
+The disagreement over salt versus chlorine pools has been going on for quite some time, and there are advantages and

-make the decision that you feel is appropriate for your situation.
+only you can make the decision that you feel is appropriate for your situation.

 Saltwater pools use dissolved salt instead of chlorine tablets to cleanse and sanitize the pool water.
 The salt chlorinator unit uses electrolysis to break down the salt and adds the salt to the

 water.
 The pool owner has to maintain the pH levels of the water on a regular basis.
 A consistent salt-to-water ratio level must be maintained.
 The amount of salt you add weekly or monthly to your

 pool water would depend on the amount of rain, the amount of backwashing you do to the pool, as well as the amount of water lost due to splashing or draining of the water.

 Once you have added salt to your pool, you will only be adding additional salt over time to maintain the levels.
 Keep in mind that salt never "disappears" from water once it is there.
 That is why the

 initial up-front cost of the salt is more than chlorine, but over time the cost goes down significantly.
 More rain will dilute the amount of salt in the pool.
 Also, the more you backwash the pool and